stefanprodan/gh-actions-demo/README.md

 GitHub actions will soon become a major player on the CI SaaS market, as far as I can tell GitHub actions can easily replace most CI tools out there especially if you ship code as container images.
-With GitHub actions you can do more then CI, most tasks performed today with bots (code sign validations, issue management, notifications, etc) can be made into workflows and run solely by GitHub.
+With GitHub actions you can do more then CI/CD, most tasks performed today with bots (code sign validations, issue management, notifications, etc) can be made into workflows and run solely by GitHub.

+Why would you give up on your current CI SaaS and self hosted bots for GitHub actions?
+For once GitHub actions simplifies automation by offering a serverless platform capable of handling the whole development pipeline, as a developer you don't have to jump from one SaaS to another to diagnose some build error.
+The less environments you have to use on a regular bases the better it gets and as a developer you probably spend most of your time on GitHub anyway.

 ### The anatomy of a GitHub action

-In many ways GitHub actions are similar to FaaS and serverless, as with functions a GitHub action can be triggered by an event and you can chain multiple actions to create a workflow that defines how you want to react to that particular event.
+In many ways GitHub actions are similar to FaaS, as with functions a GitHub action can be triggered by an event and you can chain multiple actions to create a workflow that defines how you want to react to that particular event.

 Most FaaS solutions made for Kubernetes let you package a function as a container image,